10 Important Recruitment Strategies to Build a Strong Sales and Marketing Team

 Ask your ex-employees, as well as current employees who know you the best, to refer a good sales or marketing professional.
 In most circumstances, they will also have a network that will suit you the best.
 At the same time, your current salespeople will also have certain expectations and assumptions about their team and recommend only the best.
 To encourage referrals, give out incentives for every referee you hire.

 Sales and marketing roles are all about making the most of one’s situations.
-Thus, talk about real-life experiences, discuss case studies and brainstorm new ideas during the interview.
-For example, ask them to devise a marketing plan for your product or to criticise an existing strategy.
+Thus, talk about real-life experiences, discuss case studies, and brainstorm new ideas during the interview.
+For example, ask them to devise a marketing plan for your product or to criticize an existing strategy.
 This will let you judge the sales as well as product and market knowledge of a potential recruit.

 Exit interviews also help you to create brand ambassadors for your brand.
 Most sought after employees review their jobs on portals like Glassdoor or Indeed.
 When the employees feel heard and respected, they are sure to leave more positive reviews, adding to your company’s goodwill.